 If you’re applying to grad school, you’ll want to get your resume in lean, mean, fighting shape.
-A strong resume can make all the difference in highlighting your relevant experience and rounding out your qualifications.
-It also will maximize your chance of being admitted into a top-tier program.
+A strong resume can make all the difference in highlighting your relevant experience, rounding out your qualifications, and maximizing your chance of being admitted.
 Plus, you’ll have a strong foundation for when you apply to jobs in the future.

 - Bring it to life.
 A living, breathing person is going to be reading this resume.
-And they’ve sloughed through hundreds before yours.
+And they’ve perused hundreds before yours.
 Keep their eyes from further glazing over by standing out from the crowd.
-Effectively communicate your skills by providing context and quantify any significant results you’ve achieved.
+Effectively communicate your skills by providing context: What does this past role or experience say about who you ultimately are?
+Quantify any significant results that you’ve achieved.
 Be specific.
 Describe the experiences in which you’ve demonstrated the skills you’re highlighting.
 Focus on outcomes.
-And strategically use power words, like “achieved,” “improved,” and “resolved.”
+Strategically use words that demonstrate impact, like “achieved,” “improved,” and “resolved.”

-- Match your words to the program.
-Be sure to use language that’s relevant to your chosen area of study.
-Thoughtful positioning of your experience as it relates to the program that you’re applying to will help demonstrate your potential for success – and safeguard against filler content.
+- Match your words to the Teacher Residency.
+Take your time in learning about the program experience and the underlying values of the Teacher Residency.
+Be sure to use language that’s relevant to becoming a teacher.
+Thoughtful positioning of your experience as it relates to the Teacher Residency will help demonstrate your potential for success – and safeguard against filler content.

 - Get fresh eyes on it.
 Nothing kills your mojo like a typo.
 Make sure there are no spelling, grammatical, spacing, or formatting errors.
-Float it by a friend to clean it up and line check it for you.
+Take a moment to share the Teacher Residency and your aspirations for the program with a friend or colleague.
+Tell them about the program’s grounding in equity and access; about how you will be prepared to serve all children, including students with disabilities and multilingual learners.
+Does your resume demonstrate your commitment to these values?
 Be open to feedback, edit accordingly, and then read it again to be sure it sings.